 Everyone loves a camping theme.
-Learning about nature, forest animals, insects, the night sky, rivers, fishing, and smores will get your students interested and excited to come to school.
-And we all know, when students are interested, they are more engaged, they gain new knowledge and skills, and they develop a love of learning.
+Learning about nature, forest animals, insects, the night sky, rivers, fishing and smores will get your students interested and excited to come to school.
+Parents and teachers all know that when students are interested, they are more engaged and they develop a love of learning.

-I just wanted to stop in and share some of my camping themed activities I do in the classroom with my little learners.
+In this post, I want to share some of my camping themed activities I do in the classroom with my little learners.

 This post contains affiliate links.

-How cute is this?
+How cute is this art?
 To make the logs, students cut brown paper strips and glued it to the paper.
 Then they painted the fire on top of the logs!
-A fun way to practice cutting lines.
+It’s a fun way to practice cutting lines.